 “They’re definitely recognizing the weakness out there,” said Patrick Wang, a New York-based analyst at Evercore Partners Inc. “Margins were fairly robust.
 Data center continues to work for them.”

-Intel shares (INTC) increased 3.3 percent to $26.21 at the close in New York.
+Intel shares (INTC:US) increased 3.3 percent to $26.21 at the close in New York.
 The stock has gained 8.1 percent this year.

-Last week, Intel rival Advanced Micro Devices Inc. (AMD) disclosed that revenue unexpectedly slumped 11 percent in the second quarter.
+Last week, Intel rival Advanced Micro Devices Inc. (AMD:US) disclosed that revenue unexpectedly slumped 11 percent in the second quarter.
 The company blamed weakness in China and Europe for the decline, which contrasted with a previous estimate for growth of as much as 6 percent.
-Applied Materials Inc., Intel’s biggest supplier (INTC), also cited China in lowering its forecasts.
+Applied Materials Inc., Intel’s biggest supplier (INTC:US), also cited China in lowering its forecasts.

 Intel’s better performance allayed some concerns that the company might say that there would be no growth in the computer market this year, said Daniel Amir, an analyst at Lazard Capital Markets.